Synthetic tensor gauge fields: Abstract

 \section{Abstract}

-Synthetic gauge fields have provided physicists with a unique tool to explore a wide range of fundamentally important phenomena in physics.
-However, only synthetic vector gauge fields are currently available in experiments.
-The study of tensor gauge fields, which play a vital role in fracton phase of matter, remains purely theoretical.
-Here, we propose schemes to realize synthetic tensor gauge fields using techniques readily available in laboratories.
-A lattice tilted by a strong linear potential and a weak quadratic potential naturally yields a rank-2 electric field for a lineon formed by a particle-hole pair.
-Such a rank-2 electric field leads to a new type of Bloch oscillations, where neither a single particle nor a single hole responds but a lineon vibrates.
-A synthetic vector gauge field carrying a position-dependent phase could also be implemented to produce the same synthetic tensor gauge field for a lineon.
+Synthetic gauge fields have provided physicists with a unique tool to explore a wide range of fundamentally important phenomena.
+However, most experiments have been focusing on synthetic vector gauge fields.
+The very rich physics brought by coupling tensor gauge fields to fracton phase of matter remain unexplored in laboratories.
+Here, we propose schemes to realize synthetic tensor gauge fields that address dipoles instead of single-particles.
+A lattice tilted by a strong linear potential and a weak quadratic potential yields a rank-2 electric field for a lineon formed by a particle-hole pair.
+Such a rank-2 electric field leads to a new type of Bloch oscillations, which modulate the quadrupole moment and preserve the dipole moment of the system.
 In higher dimensions, the interplay between interactions and vector gauge potentials imprints a phase to the ring-exchange interaction and thus generates synthetic tensor gauge fields for planons.
 Such tensor gauge fields make it possible to realize a dipolar Harper-Hofstadter model in laboratories.

-The study of couplings between matter and gauge fields is an essential topic in physics, telling us how our universe functions at different length scales.
-At the cosmological scales, gauge fields lay the cornerstone to build our universe~\cite{Lasenby1998}.
-At microscopic scales, interesting phases arise in quantum matter subject to gauge fields~\cite{Thouless1982, Tsui1982, Konig2007}.
-In addition to exploring gauge fields that readily exist in nature, experimentalists have also made efforts to realize synthetic gauge fields using ultracold atoms, photonics and other highly controllable systems~\cite{Lin2011, Bloch2011, Bloch2013, Ketterle2013, Schweizer2019, Grg2019, Yang2020, Chen2022, Zhou2022, Hafezi2011, Khanikaev2013, Hafezi2014, Ssstrunk2015, Xiao2015, Lee2018, SynDim_1, Lewenstein2014, SynDim_2, SynDim_3}.
-Synthetic gauge fields have allowed physicists to explore fundamental problems in high-energy physics, simulate novel topological quantum matter in condensed matter physics and accomplish many other significant tasks.
+The resultant dipolar Chern insulators feature chiral edge currents of dipoles in the absence of net charge currents.